 For newborn infants that suffered an anoxic brain injury during birth, there is evidence that hypothermia therapy for neonatal encephalopathy applied within six hours of the event improves outcomes for those individuals.

 What is the settlement value of your anoxic brain injury case?
 There is no average settlement value for brain injury cases, much less anoxic brain injury claims.
 Having an average would not be of much help anyway.
 These cases are all so different.
 You are not going to find anything that will allow you to calculate the fair settlement value for your claim on the Internet.
 There are just too many variables at play.
-Still, looking at example settlement and verdicts and help you better understand the range of potential values for claim if it is successful.
+Still, looking at example settlement and verdicts and help you better understand the range of potential values for a claim if it is successful.

 AA Pro Ami v Hines (Colorado 2017) $2.1 million: The mother was 32 weeks pregnant when she went to the hospital due to respiratory difficulties.
 Doctors at the hospital negligently inserted a breathing tube, obstructing her airway.
 The mistake went unnoticed for 2 hours at which time doctors had to perform an emergency c-section delivery in response to the dangerously decreased oxygen levels.
 As a result, the mother suffered anoxic brain injury and died.
 The baby also suffered anoxic hypoxic brain injuries.
 The case was settled for $2.1 million dollars.